 |Major criteria||Minor criteria|

-Skin and mucous membrane lesions alone meet the criteria if
+Hamartomas confined to the skin and mucous membrane meet the criteria if:

-The diagnosis may also be made in the following circumstances:
+The diagnosis of Cowden disease may also be made when there are:

-Diagnosis in a family in which one individual is diagnostic for CD is made when:
+Diagnosis in a family in which one individual is diagnostic for Cowden disease is made when:

 Patients with Cowden disease need to undergo medical and physical examinations and appropriate laboratory and radiographic tests on a yearly basis to check for internal malignancies.
 Genetic counselling of relatives is very important especially females who are at most risk for malignant complications.